TheRandomFox/Factorio-Production-Planner/README.md

 	- no. of output products per cycle

-Due to lack of time, and the app being primarily a proof-of-concept for now, only the "Intermediate Products" and roughly half of the "Logistics" tab will be implemented.
+Due to lack of time, and the app being primarily a proof-of-concept for now, only the "Intermediate Products" and some of the most commonly-used items in the "Logistics" tab will be implemented.
 Given more time, the app may be expanded to include the rest of the recipies in the game.